mrmechko/trips-web/README.rst

 .. code-block:: bash

   trips-web -h
-  trips-web "This is a test sentence." > parse.xml
+  trips-web "This is a test sentence." > parse.json

 config.json